 If you’re not sure where to start, think about what you’re known for.
 What makes your business exciting, and what are you best at?
 Narrow down your list to three or four primary skills, and create a section on your resume for each area of expertise.
 Then, list key accomplishments for those sections.
 Highlight specific projects that clearly demonstrate how you achieved each skill.
 If possible, provide a list of client names relevant to that section.

 Keep your resume concise.
-Potential clients will likely only do a quick scan, so you don’t want them to get lost in details.
+Potential clients will likely only do a quick scan, so you don’t want them to get lost in the details.
 Limit yourself to one page, omit needless words, display your key qualifications near the top of the page, and make sure any experience that you list is recent and relevant.

 Listing quantifiable accomplishments in addition to project responsibilities is a great way to keep your resume focused.
 For example, instead of saying: “Streamlined recommendations in the areas of policy and procedures that resulted in increased revenue,” say: “Generated $2 million in revenue by streamlining company policy and procedures.”